chadzero5/openstick-mini-neogeo/README.md

 [Licensed under CC BY 4.0](https://creativecommons.org/licenses/by/4.0/)

 Changes from the original design:
-  - list any changes you make here
+  - See above for list of changes.

 Anyone selling this commercially must include in the listing that this is an open source item, link to the original repo and include the copyright as well as the link to my X account.